The Multi-Language Problem

 Python vs gRPC Agents

 From the outside, both models look the same.
-Inside, the execution path is different.| Python Agent | gRPC Agent | |
+Inside, the transport path differs.
+This table shows you exactly where they diverge and where they are identical.| Python Agent | gRPC Agent | |

 |---|---|---|